wdvictor/wdvictor/README.md

 #  I'm also like:

 - Python programing
+- Bash
 - Machine learning and AI
 - Police thriller books
-- Games
+- Horror Games

 <a href="https://www.instagram.com/victorhp.a/">